datopian/playbook/issues-tasks/README.md

 * Contextual labels are encouraged:
   * 'Source' labels for support issues (e.g. client/sentry/uptime etc.).
   * 'Technical Debt', 'Bug' etc.
+* Issues that have been reviewed and prioritised but have not been allocated yet are to be labelled ‘Prioritized Backlog’.
+* Some issues are in-between: they provide value but not enough to be prioritised and worked on immediately, maybe because of timing or lack of resources; these issues should be added to a milestone called ‘Icebox’ for “frozen” or archived issues that won’t be picked up in the near feature.
+* Issues scheduled for future sprints are allocated to the relevant milestone.
+* Note: sprints are organised via the Milestones feature in GitLab.
+Naming convention: ‘Sprint - DD MMM YYYY’ with the date being the last day of the sprint.
+* When working on an issue, it needs to be labelled ‘In Progress’.
+In case of a blocker, the label needs to be changed to ‘Blocked/Waiting For’.
+While an issue is reviewed and/or has to be signed off we change the label to ‘In Review’.
+Once signed off, the issue needs to be closed.
+* When an issue is reviewed, signed off and delivered, we simply close it without a label.
+* Sometimes issues are closed WITHOUT being delivered, for example, when circumstances have changed, there is a duplicate issue that has delivered the desired outcome or the issue isn’t valid anymore.
+In these cases the issues need an explanatory label, such as ‘Wontfix’, ‘Duplicate’, ‘Invalid’ together with a short comment specifying the reason why they haven’t been delivered.

 Make sure you record relationships between issues, e.g.: